 This course is a digital audio production course that provides students with the skills necessary to create compelling soundtracks for film.
 Students will be guided through all the vital stages of sound design including sound effects, music selection and voice editing to enhance the visuals and narratives of a film.

-Prerequisite(s): FI 261 (G6: The Arts).
+(G6: The Arts).